Web Application Firewall (WAF)

 Tag The assigned groups of the rule set

-The Web Application Firewall logs are saved in the directory /var/log/ with the file name modsec_audit.log.
-Depending on the configured log rotation (logrotate), further archived logs with the name modsec_audit.log.1.gz are created automatically.
+The Web Application Firewall logs are stored in the /var/log/ directory with the filename modsec_audit.log.
+Depending on the configured log rotation (logrotate), additional archived logs are automatically created with the name modsec_audit.log.1.gz.

-To deactivate a rule using the rule ID or the parent tag, navigate to the Disable security rules section.
-Here you can deactivate individual rules using the Rule ID or Tag.
+To disable a rule based on its rule ID or parent tag, navigate to the Disable Security Rules section.
+Here, you can disable individual rules based on the rule ID or the tag.

-When using Shopware with an activated Web Application Firewall, the following rules can lead to unwanted blocking of requests:
+When using Shopware with the Web Application Firewall enabled, the following rules may cause unintended blocking of requests:

 Customer Login GET /account/login